NNPDF/eko/doc/source/theory/TimeLike.rst

 We implement the time-like |DGLAP| anomalous dimensions up to |NNLO| in :class:`~ekore.anomalous_dimensions.unpolarized.time_like`.
 The implementation for the |LO| and |NLO| splitting functions is based on :cite:`Mitov:2006wy, Gluck:1992zx` and the implementation for the |NNLO| splitting functions is based on :cite:`Mitov:2006ic, Moch:2007tx, Almasy:2011eq`.
+We also implement the time-like matching conditions up to |NLO| in :class:`~ekore.operator_matrix_elements.unpolarized.time_like` which are based on :cite:`Cacciari:2005ry`.
+The time-like matching conditions for |NNLO| are not known.

 Supplying new anomalous dimensions and new matching conditions is the only change required for the eko program (e.g. the solution strategies are unaffected).